VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_process.md

 # Outputs

-- `A`: the assimilation, in gC m⁻² d⁻¹
+- `carbon_assimilation`: the assimilation, in gC m⁻² d⁻¹
 - `Rm`: the maintenance respiration, in gC m⁻² d⁻¹
 - `Rg`: the growth respiration, in gC m⁻² d⁻¹
 - `biomass_increment`: the daily biomass increment, in gC m⁻² d⁻¹